arron-speake-bluefruit/phal/README.md

 Phal (Pokes Hardware And Listens) is a reusable component for end-to-end testing of embedded devices.
-The rough idea is to have peripherals of your system-under-test connected to a test rig device (currently only Odroid XU4s are supported); phal then will provide a REST interface for these peripherals which your tests can consume.
+The rough idea is to have peripherals of your system-under-test connected to a test rig device;
+phal then will provide a REST interface for these peripherals which your tests can use.

+## Example

 The `example` directory contains a Python test suite using phal to test itself.
-The intended set-up here is two XU4s with their UARTs connected, and lines connecting pins GPX2.0 on one to GPA2.6 on the other and vice versa.
+The intended set-up here is two Odroids XU4s with their UARTs connected, and lines connecting pins GPX2.0 on one to GPA2.6 on the other and vice versa.

 Change the `MASTER` and `SLAVE` constants in the python file to reflect your setup.
 Then, running `pytest` in the directory should